What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 13,000 people worldwide and sickened more than 292,000.
-Traditional tourist magnets like London are eerily quiet.
-Presidential nominating contests in the U.S. are being pushed back, and a $1 trillion-plus U.S. economic rescue package is being negotiated.
+Leaders in the U.S. were hammering out a rescue package that could be worth nearly $2 trillion, while the death toll in Italy soared again.

-Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
-Angola has announced its first coronavirus case, bringing to at least 40 the number of African countries to report an infection.
-New York state now has more than 10,000 cases and is scrambling for medical equipment and hospital beds.
-Spain now has the third-highest number of infections worldwide.
-The first two cases of the coronavirus in the Gaza Strip have been discovered.
+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S. Deaths around the world passed the 15,000 mark Monday.

-Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day.
+Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: